-Knowled lge blocks Credit Percentage (%)
+Knowled ge blocks Credit Percentage (%)

 1. General knowledge 47 31.3

 Foreign language 12 8

 Natural Science 15 10

 Social Sciences 12 8

 Military and physical trainings 8 5.3

-2. Professional knowle 2.
-Professional knowledge 68.7
+2. Professional knowledge 103 68.7

 2.1.
 Aquaculture fundamental courses Advanced English for aquaculture 12 8.0

 Social skills 2 1.3

-Aquaculture funda- mental courses 35 22.3
+Aquaculture fundamental courses 35 22.3

-2.2 Aquaculture specialized courses Compulsory special- ized courses 43 28.7
+2.2 Aquaculture specialized courses Compulsory specialized courses 43 28.7

 Seminars 1 0.7

 Graduation thesis 10 6.7

-Courses in the program were integrated and cohesively designed [Exh.2.13.Curriculum map].
-Based on the linkage among courses, students know what stage of the program they are currently in, and propose their own study plan for the following semesters.
+Courses in the program were integratedly and cohesively designed [Exh.2.14.Curriculum map].
+Based on the linkage among courses, students can know what stage of the program they are currently in, and propose their own study plan for the following semesters.

-(8) Strategies for personnel development
+(8) Strategies for personel developement

-- Improving man-power abilities together with upgrading materials and facilities served for teaching and learning. - Enhancing international collaboration in fields of education and training by exchanging students and staff members. - Improving teaching and learning in English, providing better opportunities for international integration.

-(9) Strategies for teaching and evaluation
+• Improving man-power abilities together with upgrading materials and facilities served for teaching and learning.

+- Enhancing international collaboration in fields of education and training by exchanging students and staff members. - Improving teaching and learning in English, providing better opportunities for international integration. - (9) Strategies for teaching and evaluation

-Teaching and evaluation strategies are documented in course syllabus [Exh.1.11.Course syllabi] available at CAF's website [Exh.2.14.Website for course syllabi].
+Teaching and evaluation strategies are documented in course syllabus [Exh.1.15.
+Course syllabus] available at CAF's website [Exh.2.15.Website for course syllabi].

 Strategies for teaching and evaluation include: